Legal Insurance in Germany: Helping You Know Your Rights

 What is included in these four “building blocks”?

-A special additional coverage included in the private area is the so-called “erweiterter Strafrechtsschutz” – this means the insurance will also give coverage against criminal charges.
+A special additional coverage included in the private area is the so-called “erweiterter Strafrechtsschutz” – this means the insurance will also provide coverage against criminal charges.
 Legal protection is given for the defense against the accusation of negligent matters as well as intentional offenses.

-These processes can get quite costly and having insurance for it can save quite some funds.
-Note: In case you are convicted of having committed the offense, the legal coverage will be nullified and all the costs covered by the insurance company have to be paid.
+Note: In case you are convicted of having committed the offense, the legal coverage will be nullified, and all the costs covered by the insurance company will have to be paid.

 Job: As the name already suggests, the Job module covers you for any legal matters that could arise from your employment.
 Like fighting against an unwarranted termination of your contract, having a conflict about your job reference letter (“Arbeitszeugnis”) or when you have gotten a warning letter (“Abmahnung”) that wasn’t justified.

-Traffic: Also fairly simple: This covers you either as a private driver of a car for example, as a passenger on public transport or even as a pedestrian.
+Traffic: Also fairly simple: This covers you either as a private driver of a car, for example, as a passenger on public transport, or even as a pedestrian.
 Possible legal cases could result from the classical speeding ticket to something accident-related.

 Property: This either covers you as a tenant or as the owner of a property.
 General legal cases could result from issues with the property management, you have issues with the utilities bill, or it could be some legal case within the ownership community.

-Landlord coverage: Support in case of rent arrears, rental nomads and more
+Landlord coverage: Support in case of rent arrears, rental nomads, and more

 Landlord coverage is a specific stand-alone solution that helps you as a landlord to protect yourself against legal disputes with your tenants.

-Coverage can start with a credit check at the tenant selection stage and some tariffs also include assistance with a handover protocol.
+Coverage can start with a credit check at the tenant selection stage, and some tariffs also include assistance with a handover protocol.

-You also have additional support through a phone hotline if you think a legal case could develop for all kinds of different reasons like multiple late payments on the rent, differences on who should pay for certain repairs, or if you have issues with the repairs themselves done through a handyman.
+You also have additional support through a phone hotline if you think a legal case could develop for all kinds of different reasons, like multiple late payments on the rent, differences on who should pay for certain repairs, or if you have issues with the repairs themselves done through a handyman.

 Furthermore, this legal insurance can assist with receivables management.
 So you can get this taken care of by a specialized service and take personal emotions out of it.